shaojieyew/nifi-kafka-spark-datapipeline/README.md

+This is a training package made to onboard newcomers and get familiarise with our team's techstack.
+This has been moved to an private repository and will not be maintained.

 # Building a Streaming Data Pipeline with NiFi, Spark and Kafka
 ## 1. Introduction
 This is a tutorial on how to build a scalable data pipeline with distributed platforms and processing framework.
 We will be looking into NiFi, Spark and Kafka.